cosmos/relayer/README.md

 7. **Configure path meta-data in config file.**
    <br>
    We have the chain meta-data configured, now we need path meta-data.
 For more info on `path` terminology visit [here](docs/troubleshooting.md).
+   >NOTE: Thinking of chains in the config as "source" and "destination" can be confusing.
+Be aware that most path are bi-directional.

    <br>
    `rly paths fetch` will check for the relevant `path.json` files for ALL configured chains in your config file.
    The path meta-data is queried from the [interchain](https://github.com/cosmos/relayer/tree/main/interchain) directory.